HolmQ84/DSDB-Exam-Project/DSDB-AudioFeatures/src/main/resources/mySQL-script.md

-mRANT ALL PRIVILEGES ON features.* TO 'test1234'@'localhost';
+GRANT ALL PRIVILEGES ON features.* TO 'test1234'@'localhost';

 CREATE SCHEMA IF NOT EXISTS features;